potionfactory/potionstorefront/README.markdown

 Usage:
 ------

+- After cloning from GitHub, make sure to run "git submodule init" and "git submodule update" to fetch JSONKit.
 - Example product data file: http://www.potionfactory.com/files/thehitlist/store_products.plist
 - Look at AppDelegate.m to see example usage.
 - The delegate object needs to implement the following method to be notified